The debate was organised by the University of New South Wales Debating Society and the topic was "That we should legalise voluntary euthanasia".

 She said to me: “It is happening now and legalising euthanasia would just recognise what is already taking place.”

 I asked her what it was that was already taking place.

 She said doctors already routinely prescribed pain relief that hastens the death of their patients.
-She went on to say that in this circumstance it made no sense not
+She went on to say that in this circumstance it made no sense not to legalise euthanasia.

 I said that we were in furious agreement about the ethics of relieving a suffering patient’s pain.